AndyLPK247/djangocon-2019-web-ui-testing/README.md

 *Time Estimate: 10 Minutes*

-A **page object** is an object representing a Web page or component.
+A **page object** represents a component of a Web page or the entire page itself.
 They have *locators* for finding elements, as well as *interaction methods* that interact with the page under test.
 Page objects make low-level Selenium WebDriver calls